Natalie Victurnienne, Marchioness of Rougé: Life

-In 1789 she and her sons left France for Switzerland, and in 1790 they returned and lived in seclusion at the Château de Moreuil with her husband's aunt, Innocente-Catherine-Renée, Duchess d'Elbeuf and Princess de Lorraine (1707–94; widow of Emmanuel-Maurice de Lorraine).
+In 1789 she and her sons left France for Switzerland, and in 1790 they returned and lived in seclusion at the Château de Moreuil with her husband's aunt, Innocente-Catherine-Renée, Duchess d'Elbeuf and Princess de Lorraine (1707–1794; widow of Emmanuel-Maurice de Lorraine).
 In 1791, with her children, her mother, and Mme de Pezay (the former Caroline de Murat), the Marquise de Rougé emigrated to Germany, settling first in Heidelberg.
 The comte d'Espinchal encountered them there, noting in his journal:

-In 1796 the Marquise de Rougé moved to Neustadt, near Vienna, where Adrien was admitted to the military academy.
+In 1796 the Marquise de Rougé moved to Wiener Neustadt, near Vienna, where Adrien was admitted to the military academy.
 She lived in Altona and Münster before returning to Paris in 1798.
 At first she had to take room and board in a home run by former nuns, as her lands had been expropriated and sold.
 Her sons joined her in France in 1800.
 She died on 25 December 1828.